Duijndam-Dev/XlDialogBox/README.md

     dialog.Controls.Add(cancelBtn);
     dialog.Controls.Add(helpBtn);

-    // define the method that is calling the dialog box so we can select the correct HelpTopic from ExcelCommand attribute dialog.CallingMethod = System.Reflection.MethodBase.GetCurrentMethod();
+    // Use reflection to define the method that is calling the dialog box,
+    // so we can select the correct HelpTopic from the ExcelCommand attribute dialog.CallingMethod = System.Reflection.MethodBase.GetCurrentMethod();

     bool bOK = dialog.ShowDialog(validate);